 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Most alternatives are fortified with added calcium and vitamin D that’s naturally occurring in dairy, but what about other nutritional items like calories and protein?
+Most alternatives are fortified with added calcium and vitamin D that are naturally occurring in dairy, but what about other nutritional items like calories and protein?

-We took a look at eight varieties of milk and spoke with registered dietician Julia Zumpano, RD, LD, about the differences between all of them and what tips you should keep in mind when choosing one.
+We took a look at eight varieties of milk and spoke with registered dietitian Julia Zumpano, RD, LD, about the differences between all of them and what tips you should keep in mind when choosing one.

 While store-bought cashew milk is, like other options, usually fortified with vitamin D and calcium, it lacks fiber and protein.
 And, finally, like almond milk, cashew milk is a no-go for anyone with nut allergies.

-A very popular non-dairy option, the plant-based milk alternative is cholesterol-free, low in saturated fats and high in protein.
+A very popular nondairy option, the plant-based milk alternative is cholesterol-free, low in saturated fats and high in protein.
 Oh, and it’s another great lactose-free option and is great for cooking needs, too.

-Soy milk, especially if sweetened, can be high in calories and if you have a soy allergen, you’ll want to avoid this option.
+But soy milk, especially if sweetened, can be high in calories and if you have a soy allergen, you’ll want to avoid this option.

-Besides being a milk alternative for consumers with allergies (nut, soy or lactose), it has a sweeter taste which usually means less sugar additives.
+Besides being a milk alternative for consumers with allergies (nut, soy or lactose), it has a sweeter taste which usually means fewer sugar additives.
 And, like other alternatives, it’s well fortified for other nutrients.

 The upside, she says, is that coconut milk, if unsweetened, contains no carbs in an 8-ounce serving and can offer a thick and creamy plant-based alternative suitable to dairy and nut allergies.